SOLVED: How To Start A Flooded Chainsaw Without Tools In Under A Minute

 Starting a chainsaw shouldn’t be difficult, and a flooded engine is the number one cause of a chainsaw not starting.

-There are a lot of other things that can go wrong from a clogged carb to a defective spark plug, or even bad fuel or oil.
+There are many other things that can go wrong, from a clogged carburetor to a defective spark plug or even bad fuel or oil.

-If your chainsaw doesn’t start after trying out this unflooding method, it’s most likely something else.
+If your chainsaw doesn’t start after trying this unflooding method, it’s likely something else.

 Previous